NetworkVerification/Timepiece/artifact-readme.md

 We include the `INTERNET2.angler.json` file that we generated in the repository to save build time.
 This file is used to test Internet2.
+It is quite large (~1GB) and copied to the Docker image during the build, which will add a few seconds to the build time.
-We also provide the infrastructure to generate this file from the Internet2 network configurations if so desired.
+We also provide the infrastructure to regenerate this file from the Internet2 network configurations if so desired in the `angler` directory.

 ### Step 2.
 Run the benchmarks: `make bench`